karltayeb/cafeh/README.md

 # CAFEH: Colocalization and Finemapping in the presence of Allelic Heterogeniety

 This repository contains code for fitting and plotting results of CAFEH model.
 CAFEH is a method that performs finemapping and colocalization jointly over multiple phenotypes.
-It can support
+CAFEH can be run with 10s of phenotypes and 1000s of variants in a few minutes.

 Please refer to `notebooks/CAFEH_demo.ipynb` for an example of how to use CAFEH